Speaking to a healthcare professional about your psychological health can be intimidating, triggering, and overwhelming.

 7. Expect Some Discomfort

 Therapy session preparation tips can bring some order, but therapy often can still feel messy and difficult.
 This is all part of the process.
-You won’t be able to totally prepare, and it’s actually important that you don’t.
+You won’t be able to prepare for everything, and it’s actually important that you don’t.
 Effective therapy involves divulging difficult thoughts and feelings, even though doing so may be uncomfortable.

 Understandably, it may take time to build trust.
 However, being in the discomfort of vulnerability is an unavoidable part of therapeutic repair.